Breaking Breastfeeding Barriers

 The stunning loss of human potential and the enormous sums of money lost each year caused by the collective failure to support women to breastfeed is not inevitable.
 In fact, we know that rapid progress in increasing the number of children breastfed—and by extension saving lives, improving health and building prosperity—is possible with investment in the right policies and programs.

-We have a global target in place to take the proportion of babies exclusively breastfed from 40% to 50% over the next 8 years.
+We have a global target in place to take the proportion of babies exclusively breastfed from 40 percent to 50 percent over the next eight years.
 Getting to that target will take an investment of $5.7 billion by 2025.
 This investment translates into roughly $4.70 per newborn and would finance improved access to skilled breastfeeding counseling, better practices in maternity facilities, national breastfeeding education efforts, the development of paid family leave policies, and the implementation of the International Code of Marketing of Breastmilk Substitutes to restrict the unethical promotion of infant and toddler formula.
 The payoffs for the investment in these programs and policies are massive.

-For about $5 per baby, we could save 520,000 lives by simply ensuring that half of the world’s children are breastfed for the first 6 months of life and add almost $300 billion to the economies of low and middle-income countries.
+For about $5 per baby, we could save 520,000 lives by simply ensuring that half of the world’s children are breastfed for the first six months of life and add almost $300 billion to the economies of low and middle-income countries.

 The ROI for breastfeeding is unbeatable.
 As the Investment Case for Breastfeeding report highlights, every $1 invested breastfeeding programs yields $35 in economic benefits.